 A daunting concern that is more prevalent today are companies that claim they can cancel your timeshare contract.
 They can be timeshare cancellation attorneys or companies that promise a money-back guarantee.
-What could the harm be if it’s coming from a law firm or you can get your money back?
-Remember to always read the fine print.
+What could the harm be if it’s coming from a law firm, or you can get your money back?
+Remember always to read the fine print.

 Timeshare cancellation companies are a common resale scam that harm thousands of owners.
 The BBB has a study on timeshare exit companies, going over their fraudulent tactics and owners that are victims.

 While you may be promised a money-back guarantee, these have been rarely granted.
 Many of these contracts include terms that do not qualify for refunds if your cancellation is being worked on.
 Furthermore, it is common that a foreclosure on your ownership is a “successful” cancellation or exit.
 This will harm your credit and stay on your report for seven years.

 3. “Stop Paying Your Timeshare Maintenance Fees”

 A common timeshare resale scam that also comes from cancellation attorneys or exit companies is the advice to stop paying your timeshare maintenance fees.
 You absolutely should not stop paying these dues, because your ownership will be foreclosed on, and it will harm your credit score.

 Owners that follow the advice of these companies are told that their attorney or agent is hard at work getting them out of their contract.
 In reality, these fees are piling up as they aren’t really doing anything!